Msingi-AI/msingi-ai.github.io/posts/vanguard-fellowship.md

 - The courage to reimagine what's possible

 ### How to Apply

-Send your application to information.msingiai@gmail.com with the subject line "Vanguard Fellowship Application".
-Please include:
+Applications for the Vanguard Fellowship will open on **April 15, 2025**.
+When applications open, you'll need to send your application to information.msingiai@gmail.com with the subject line "Vanguard Fellowship Application".
+The application package should include:

-**CV/Resume**: Highlighting your technical experience and achievements **Research Statement** (2-3 pages):
+1. **CV/Resume**: Highlighting your technical experience and achievements
+2. **Research Statement** (2-3 pages):

-- Your vision for African language technology
+   a) Your vision for African language technology

-- Specific problems you want to tackle
+   b) Specific problems you want to tackle

-- How you plan to contribute to the MsingiAI community
+   c) How you plan to contribute to the MsingiAI community

-**Code Portfolio**: Links to your GitHub/projects **Writing Sample**: Any published papers or technical blog posts (optional) **Reference Letters**: 2 letters from academic or professional references
+3. **Code Portfolio**: Links to your GitHub/projects
+4. **Writing Sample**: Any published papers or technical blog posts (optional)
+5. **Reference Letters**: 2 letters from academic or professional references

-Applications are reviewed on a rolling basis, and we aim to respond within 2-3 weeks.
+Applications will be reviewed on a rolling basis, and we aim to respond within 2-3 weeks of submission.

 ## Join Us

 Your language matters.
 Your context matters.
 Your innovation matters.

-Visit our [Fellowship Page](/fellowship.html) to learn more and apply.
+Visit our [Fellowship Page](/fellowship.html) to learn more about the program and prepare your application materials.
 Together, let's build AI technology that speaks every African language – literally and metaphorically.

 **This is more than a fellowship.
 This is a movement.**